 Part 2: Museum Trip and Workshop

-Please book four to six weeks in advance of each activity; for best results, plan to book Part 1 and Part 2 together.
+Please book four to six weeks in advance of your desired dates.

 Funding and Donor Recognition